meharehsaan/bufferoverflow/README.md

 exploitation.
 Example is the task that the robber will perform inside the house, i.e., **stealing jewelry and cash**.

-### List of Common Security Vulnerabilities

----

-This is a brief list of types of vulnerabilities that compromise [integrity, availability and confidentiality](https://www.certmike.com/confidentiality-integrity-and-availability-the-cia-triad/).

-- ****Buffer overflow**
-- Missing data encryption
-- OS command injection
-- SQL injection
-- Missing authentication for critical function
-- Missing authorization
-- Unrestricted upload of dangerous file types
-- Reliance on untrusted inputs in a security decision
-- Cross-site scripting and forgery
-- Download of codes without integrity checks
-- Use of broken algorithms
-- URL redirection to untrusted sites
-- Path traversal
-- Weak passwords
-- Software that is already infected with virus

-***The list grows larger every year as new ways to steal and corrupt data are discovered***
+## Contents

+1. Stack overflow
+2. Shellcode
+3. Exploit
+4. Buffer Overflow
+5. Bypassing Non-eXexcutable bit

 ### Introduction to BOF

 ---

 - The first published paper on this vulnerability was published in 1996 by **Aleph** One with the title of “Smashing The Stack For Fun And Profit”, and later revived by **Avicoder** in 2017.
 - Buffer overflow exploit was first used by **Morris** **Worm** in 1988, followed by **Code** **Red** **Worm** in 2001 and **Slammer** **worm** in 2003.
 It is still one of the top vulnerability which cover a wide range of computer applications, libraries, operating systems and networking
 - Hackers mostly use buffer overflows to corrupt the **execution** **stack** of a web app.
 By transferring fully crafted input to a web app, a hacker can make the web app to execute **arbitrary** code and probably taking over the **server**.
 - Although there are many **h/w and s/w** based techniques and tools that have been proposed and developed to **detect** and **protect** from buffer overflow vulnerability, but based on the trend it look likes this problem will continue to happen.

 - [Stack Smashing](https://www.eecs.umich.edu/courses/eecs588/static/stack_smashing.pdf)
 - [Smashing the Stack](https://avicoder.me/papers/pdf/smashthestack.pdf)